 All candidates for a degree from King College are required to demonstrate competency in their major field.
 Some programs require a comprehensive examination; other mandate presentation and oral defense of a portfolio of their work.
 Students with more than one major must demonstrate competency in each of their major fields.
-Major Field Achievement Tests will be administered each spring semester for students who graduate in spring, summer, or fall semesters of that year.
-A fee of \$50.00 will be required of students who fail to take the exam.
+Major Field Achievement Tests or another designated exam will be administered to traditional students each spring semester for students who graduate in spring, summer, or fall semesters of that year; GPS students will complete the assessment in the semester that they graduate.
+All students will have to Pass according to the minimum requirement of their department.
+Any student who does not meet the requirement (Pass) of their comprehensive assessment of their major field will not graduate until the requirement has been met.